 I thought I was putting effort into just looking at the test but just wasn't going to work.
 I don't remember exactly.
 I did pass a couple of sections the first time.
 I think it was lighting and restroom and things like that.
 Obviously, the big guys, space planning, egress, you can't pass if you don't pass space planning.
 I didn't have enough time to really understand what I was doing, although I thought I did.

-The second time, I was just studying for the practicum and I knew that I needed to put more effort into it.
+The second time, I was just studying for the practicum, and I knew that I needed to put more effort into it.
 I knew I needed to buy more tests.
-Sometimes, the bills can add up, but you want to get through it and you want to get done.
-I purchased more exams, more practicums, older ones and new ones.
+Sometimes, the bills can add up, but you want to get through it, and you want to get it done.
+I purchased more exams, more practicums, older ones, and new ones.
 At this point, I probably wouldn't go anywhere past 2011 back.
-I mean they're great for just practice, but you might get hung up on some things that don't make sense now.
+I mean, they're great for just practice, but you might get hung up on some things that don't make sense now.

 Lisa: Yeah, and you attended the office hours.

 Lisa: Tell me how that helped you, the study group, and the office hours, as well as practicing on your own.